polyphony-chat/polyproto-dot-org/docs/protocols/core.md

 ### 4.1 Authentication

-The core polyproto specification does not contain a strict definition of authentication procedures and endpoints.
-This allows for a wide range of authentication methods to be used.
-However, if implementations want to closely interoperate with each other, they should highly consider implementing the [polyproto-auth](./auth.md) standard for authenticating on home servers and foreign servers alike.
+The core polyproto specification does not contain a strict definition of authentication procedures and endpoints for home servers.
+This allows for a wide range of authentication methods to be used, such as OIDC or LDAP.
+To achieve the highest level of interoperability, all polyproto implementations should highly consider implementing the [polyproto-auth](./auth.md) standard for authenticating on home servers and foreign servers alike.

 :::warning